bbartling/g36-fdd-bacnet-app/README.md

 ## Fault Detection BACnet Server App

-### Concept idea for HVAC fault detection in real time on the edge or OT LAN inside the building
+### Concept idea for HVAC fault detection in real time on the edge or Operations Technology (OT) Local Area Network (LAN) inside the building:

-### Networking schematic
 ![Alt text](/images/schematic.jpg)

 ### See subfolders for algorithm concept implementations based on these definitions: